-- Out of district trips are not mandatory for any member and will not affect their status or grade in any way.
-However, students in the varsity music ensembles do have a travel expectation. - Since participation in our music program is a team effort, any student not participating in a spring trip should advise the director well in advance of the trip (a minimum of eight weeks is recommended).
+• Out of district trips are not mandatory for any member and will not affect their status or grade in any way.
+However, students in the varsity music ensembles do have a travel expectation.

+- Since participation in our music program is a team effort, any student not participating in a spring trip should advise the director well in advance of the trip (a minimum of eight weeks is recommended).
 The director can then initiate alternative arrangements for missing students. - When traveling, each student must meet all local and state eligibility requirements to participate in the competition. - Students must be able to satisfactorily perform the material assigned for the performance. - Students must attend scheduled rehearsals. - Students must fulfill their financial obligation. - Junior High music groups may only travel overnight by invitation of the Texas Music Educators Association.
-Any exception to this will be with the approval of the Executive Director of Fine Arts, principal, and the Deputy Superintendent.
+Any exception to this will be with the approval of the Executive Director of Fine Arts, principal, and the Superintendent.

-- > Students who represent RISD and the RHS band on school sponsored trips are expected to maintain very high standards in behavior, punctuality, and respect at all times. - > There may be times when students will be under the supervision of parent chaperones.
+- > Students who represent RISD and the RHS band on school sponsored trips are expected to maintain very high standards in behavior, punctuality, and respect at all times. - ➤ There may be times when students will be under the supervision of parent chaperones.
 Students are to treat chaperones with respect at all times.
 It should be understood that their directions are to be followed completely as if the directors said it. - ➤ Bus trips should be orderly and calm.
 Students should remain in their seats for the entire trip.
 The noise level should be moderate; no audible music from speakers is permitted.
-No student is to get on or off the bus unless instructed to do so. - > Students who are involved in a serious disciplinary offense on a school-related trip (including Spring Trip), such as use or possession of illegal drugs or alcohol, stealing, fighting, leaving a room or bus at an inappropriate time, going onto the
+No student is to get on or off the bus unless instructed to do so.

-hot tel balcony, or other serious offense will face strong action which may include

-the following:

-Being sent home immediately at the parents expense

-Being held liable for damage of property

-Being permanently removed from the band program

-RHS administrative disciplinary action

-Ov ernight Travel Requirements

-Students must meet all local and state eligibility requirements to participate in

-the competition.

-Students must be able to satisfactorily perform the material assigned for the
+Overnight Travel Requirements Students must meet all local and state eligibility requirements to participate in the competition. ☐ Students must be able to satisfactorily perform the material assigned for the performance. ☐ Students must have attended scheduled rehearsals necessary for preparation of the performance. ☐ Students must fulfill his/her financial obligations to the organization.

-performance.

-Students must have attended scheduled rehearsals necessary for preparation

-of the performance.

-Students must fulfill his/her financial obligations to the organization.

-the